byterubpay/byterub-site/_i18n/en/resources/user-guides/restore_account.md

 ![daemon settings](png/restore_account/daemon-settings.png)

-Click on `USE MONERO` to enjoy your restored wallet:
+Click on `USE BYTERUB` to enjoy your restored wallet:

 ![all set up](png/restore_account/all-set-up.png)